Pljuni i zapjevaj moja Jugoslavijo: Background and recording

+Personnel changes

 New singer: Alen Islamović

 Divlje Jagode vocalist Alen Islamović, who took over as Bijelo Dugme's singer in early fall 1986, had been unsuccessfully pursued two years earlier by the band's leader Goran Bregović in the immediate aftermath of long-time vocalist Željko Bebek's spring 1984 departure from the band.
 Unsure about volatile interpersonal relations within the band and fearing Bebek's possible return into the fold, Islamović had decided to turn the offer down at the time and stay with Divlje Jagode; twenty-three-year-old upstart Mladen "Tifa" Vojičić thus became Bijelo Dugme's new vocalist, recording only one studio album, 1984's Bijelo Dugme, with the band.
 Due to pressures of professional obligations, sudden fame, and media scandal that revealed his LSD usage, Vojičić left Bijelo Dugme after only a year—at which point Divlje Jagode's Islamović once again got approached about joining.
 This time, Divlje Jagode were based out of London, pursuing an international career under the modified name Wild Strawberries.
 Doubting Divlje Jagode's international prospects, 29-year-old Islamović decided to take the offer this time, leaving Wild Strawberries and returning to Yugoslavia to join Bijelo Dugme.
 Talking about the second vocalist change in two years and the band's personnel issues in general, Bregović stated at the time:

 Fuck singing, and fuck the singer too.
 What's important is the kind of person he is.
 The biggest issue in Dugme is can we work together or not.
 Everything else is easy.
 I'm very satisfied with Alen.
 My band is healthy.
 We've had enough of drunks and drug addicts.